 - You are a mover who hires subcontractors, agents or service representatives under an intermittent lease.

 If you travel in jurisdictions that are not members under the Agreement, you must contact each jurisdiction's competent authority in order to find out what that jurisdiction's requirements are.

 - filing the Quarterly Fuel Tax Return (form CAZ-510-V) that we send you;

 - using authorized software (for the list of software authorized for the filing of quarterly fuel tax returns see Software Authorized for Filing Tax Returns).

 You must file a return even if you provided no interprovincial or international transportation services during the period in question.

 You must file a quarterly return for each of the following periods:

 - from October 1 to December 31

-Your return must be filed with Revenu Québec no later than the last day of the month following the end of the quarter in question.
-For example, your return for the period from January to March must be filed with Revenu Québec by April 30.
+You must file your return with us no later than the last day of the month following the end of the quarter in question.
+For example, your return for the period from January to March must be filed with us by April 30.

 If the end of the month falls on a Saturday or Sunday, you must file your return by the following Monday.
 If the end of the month falls on a statutory holiday, the filing due date is the next business day.